How not to get your bike stolen in the Netherlands

 Preventing bicycle theft in the Netherlands

 As a general rule of thumb, always, ALWAYS lock your bike.
-Even if you’re "just" going inside somewhere for a couple minutes to buy a pack of gum.
+Even if you’re "just" going inside somewhere for a couple of minutes to buy a pack of gum.

 Consider which bike you’re buying or using

 It’s understandable that you may want to invest money into a nice, brand-new bike, but the reality is that theft is always a risk - especially if you’re cycling around on a fancy and expensive bike.
-When buying a bike, consider whether you really need to splurge on an e-bike, or whether you might also be okay with a second-hand bike or more traditional omafiets
+When buying a bike, consider whether you really need to splurge on an e-bike, or whether you might also be okay with a second-hand bike or more traditional omafiets.

 On the other hand, don’t buy a stolen bike.
 If you buy a used bike and the owner can’t show you an original proof of purchase, you can check the stolen bicycle registry (fietsdiefstalregister) that’s maintained by the Dutch police.